smithy-lang/smithy/docs/source-2.0/spec/http-bindings.rst

 .. important::

-    Violating `HTTP specifications`_ or relying on poorly-supported HTTP functionality when defining HTTP bindings will limit interoperability and likely lead to undefined behavior across Smithy implementations.
+    Violating :rfc`HTTP specifications <7230>` or relying on poorly-supported HTTP functionality when defining HTTP bindings will limit interoperability and likely lead to undefined behavior across Smithy implementations.
 For example, avoid defining GET/DELETE requests with payloads, defining response payloads for operations with a 204/205 status, etc.